vmware-labs/node-replicated-kernel/doc/src/benchmarking/ArtifactEvaluation.md

 ### Linux tmpfs results

-If desired you can also re-generate the `tmpfs` result on Linux:
+You can also generate the `tmpfs` result on Linux:

 ```bash
 cd $HOME